 Any one of these practices would be a dealbreaker for a business.
 Combined, they represent a serious threat to your company's security, reputation, and legal standing.

 These aren't hypothetical risks.
-Free VPN failures have made headlines repeatedly:
+Free VPN failures have made headlines repeatedly.

 For a business, a single breach like these could trigger mandatory breach notifications, regulatory fines, customer lawsuits, and irreparable damage to your brand.
 The "savings" from a free VPN evaporate instantly.

 A paid business VPN fundamentally changes the relationship between you and your VPN provider.
 When you're paying, the provider's incentive is to keep you as a customer — not to monetize your data.
-Here's what that looks like in practice:

 Beyond these features, a paid VPN gives you something free services never can: accountability.
 When a company takes your money, they have a contractual obligation to deliver what they promised.
 Free services owe you nothing.

 The average cost of a data breach for a small business ranges from $120,000 to $200,000.
 Many small businesses never recover from a breach of that size.
-Meanwhile, business VPN solutions range from $2 to $14 per user per month — a fraction of a single breach's cost.
+Meanwhile, business VPN solutions range from $3 to $14 per user per month — a fraction of a single breach's cost.

 When you compare that to the potential cost of a breach, the ROI isn't even close.
 A paid business VPN isn't an expense — it's one of the cheapest insurance policies your business can buy.